SamsungInternet/homepage-archive/docs/progressive-web-apps.md

 ## Push Notifications

-Service Workers are also used to deliver push notifications.
+Service Workers can also be used to deliver push notifications.
 Push notifications on the web are achieved using two APIs: the [Notification API](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API) and the [Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API).
 The Notification API is used to display notifications.
 The Push API is used in a service worker to handle the